-The COVID-19 pandemic tested our institutions and societies, from the global to the local, in unprecedented ways.
-And the sheer speed of the novel coronavirus’s spread meant that scientists, public health officials and medical professionals were left scrambling to understand it in real time, as the death toll rose.
+The COVID-19 pandemic is testing our institutions and societies, from the global to the local, in unprecedented ways.
+And the sheer speed of the novel coronavirus’s spread means that scientists, public health officials and medical professionals are left scrambling to understand it in real time, as the death toll rises.
 It may be one of the most complex and challenging public health crises the world has ever known.

-As we struggle to grasp the full magnitude of the damage the pandemic has wrought, The Complex Alternative offers a wealth of nuanced insights into what we’ve learned — and makes an important contribution to the conversation about what we must do to better prepare for the next one.
+As we struggle to grasp the full magnitude of the damage the pandemic has wrought, The Complex Alternative offers a wealth of nuanced insights into what we have learned — and makes an important contribution to the conversation about what we must do to better prepare for the next one.

 *David Krakauer is SFI's President and William H. Miller Professor of Complex Systems